-In a pooled analysis of 19 double-blind clinical trials that included data from 10,246 patients randomized to receive sitagliptin 100 mg/day (N=5429) or corresponding (active or placebo) control (N=4817), the incidence of non-adjudicated acute pancreatitis events was 0.1 per 100 patient-years in each group (4 patients with an event in 4708 patient-years for sitagliptin and 4 patients with an event in 3942 patient-years for control).
-See also TECOS Cardiovascular Safety Study below.
-[See WARNINGS AND PRECAUTIONS (5.2).]
+In a pooled analysis of 19 double-blind clinical trials that included data from 10,246 patients randomized to receive sitagliptin 100 mg/day (N=5429) or corresponding (active or placebo) control (N=4817), the incidence of non-adjudicated acute pancreatitis events was 0.1 per 100 patient-years in each group (4 patients with an event in 4708 patient-years for sitagliptin and 4 patients with an event in 3942 patient-years for control) (see PRECAUTIONS).
+See also TECOS Cardiovascular Safety Study, below.

-The most common adverse experience in sitagliptin monotherapy reported regardless of investigator assessment of causality in \geq 5% of patients and more commonly than in patients given placebo was nasopharyngitis.
+The most common adverse experience in sitagliptin monotherapy reported regardless of investigator assessment of causality in $\geq$ 5% of patients and more commonly than in patients given placebo was nasopharyngitis.